SemiShogun/SemiShogun/README.md

           codeforces: "Become a competitive programmer",
           codewars: "Advance to Kyu 5",
           app: "Tinder for dogs?",
-          ereader: "Some sorta E-Reader for your favourite news outlets" },
+          ereader: "Some sorta E-Reader for your favourite news outlets",
+          tracker: "Create an anime tracker like Taiga" },
      favoriteAnimes: ["Re:Zero", "Uchuu Senkan Yamato 2199", "Shinsekai Yori", "Baka to Test to Shoukanjuu", "Steins;Gate", "Tengen Toppa Gurren Lagann", "World Torigga"]
 }